SyneRBI/SIRF/README.md

 Please start with our latest [User's Guide](doc/UserGuide.md).

 ## How to obtain SIRF

+We distribute binaries for SIRF via Docker and via Oracle Virtualbox; additionally GitHub Codespaces does not require any installation.

+### SIRF with Docker
+We distribute [Docker images](https://github.com/SyneRBI/SIRF-SuperBuild/blob/master/docker/README.md ) with SIRF and all dependencies packaged.

+### SIRF with Oracle VirtualBox
+Follow this [instructions](https://github.com/SyneRBI/SIRF-SuperBuild/blob/master/VirtualBox/INSTALL.md) to install SIRF within a VirtualBox VM.

+### Running on GitHub Codespaces

+You can run the SIRF directly in the cloud without any set-up with [GitHub Codespaces](https://github.com/SyneRBI/SIRF/wiki/How-to-obtain-SIRF#running-in-github-codespaces)

+### Further info

 There are multiple ways to obtain a binary version of SIRF, please check them out in our documentation page [how to obtain SIRF](https://github.com/SyneRBI/SIRF/wiki/How-to-obtain-SIRF) or [our Wiki page for installation instructions](https://github.com/SyneRBI/SIRF/wiki/Installation-instructions).